lens-protocol/lens-sdk/examples/node/README.md

 ## Getting Started

 Some scripts require a wallet to authenticate the LensClient.
 Copy `.env.example` file to `.env` and define the private key for the wallet you want to use with the scripts.
-Best is to create a new wallet just for playing with the scripts.
-You don't need any funds in that wallet to test LensClient SDK.
+Best practice is to create a new test wallet.
+You don't need any funds in the wallet to experiment with the LensClient SDK.
+But you will need a bit of MUMBAI MATIC to upload data or files to devnet Bundlr.
+You can get it from [the faucet](https://faucet.polygon.technology/).

+### Run a script

 You can run each script individually via: